Central Texas rancher offers Elon Musk free land to move Twitter here - NewsBreak

 Patton and Boles acknowledge some change will be needed– like more infrastructure, but Boles said it would be “no more challenges than normal.”

-“We’re always working on infrastucture.
+“We’re always working on infrastructure.
 That’s one of the big issues in central Texas, if not the state,” he said.

 “We’re ready for some diversity in our community, and I think the time is right,” Schwertner said.